Esperanto Association of Britain: Publications

 In January 1905 the British Esperanto Association launched its official organ, The British Esperantist, as a monthly publication.
 It was later retitled La Brita Esperantisto (briefly LBE from 2010 to 2014).
 Its frequency has varied over time: initially a monthly, it became bimonthly during World War II, quarterly in 1991, and since then a semi-annual magazine with Spring and Autumn issues.

 Other regular publications include Update, a newsletter mainly in English covering activities related to the Esperanto movement in Britain.

 The association is also active as a book publisher.
 In addition to its periodicals, it publishes original works, translations, and reprints of significant titles in Esperanto.
 During the early 2020s its output included 15 books in 2022 and 14 in 2023, followed by 10 titles in 2024.
 Its 2024 publishing programme comprised three strands: works connected with the “Bauldton” anniversary project honouring the centenary of Marjorie Boulton and William Auld; the completion of EAB’s six-volume edition of Tove Jansson’s Moomin books in Esperanto; and several standalone titles.

-EAB has received multiple awards for its publishing activity in the Literary Arts Competitions of the World Esperanto Association.
-In 2024 it won the “Children's book of the year” prize for its edition of Doktoro Esperanto kaj la lingvo de Espero, written by Mara Rockliff and illustrated by Zosia Dzierżawska.
-This followed earlier wins for La krubalo, EAB's translation of The Gruffalo, in 2020, and for La domo ĉe Pu-Angulo, its translation of A. A. Milne’s The House at Pooh Corner, in 2022.
+EAB has received multiple awards for its publishing activity in the Literary Arts Competitions of the World Esperanto Association, particularly in the field of publishing for children.
+In 2026 it won the “Children's book of the year” prize for its edition of Stig de la ŝutloko, a translation of Clive King's Stig of the Dump.
+This followed earlier wins for La krubalo, EAB's translation of The Gruffalo, in 2020; for La domo ĉe Pu-Angulo, its translation of A. A. Milne’s The House at Pooh Corner, in 2022; and for Doktoro Esperanto kaj la lingvo de Espero, written by Mara Rockliff and illustrated by Zosia Dzierżawska, in 2024.

 In recognition of EAB’s wider publishing programme, its Director Tim Owen received the World Esperanto Association’s “Diploma for Outstanding Artistic Activity” in 2024.

 Offices

 In earlier years, the offices of EAB were located at 17 Hart Street, London WC1, then 140 Holland Park Avenue, London W11..
 In 2001 (after several months in temporary accommodation) the office relocated to a converted outbuilding at the Wedgwood Memorial College, Barlaston, Staffordshire,.
-In 2025, with most of its activities having moved online, the association moved out of its physical office and is now contactable through a forwarding address 483 Green Lanes, London, N13 4BS..
+In 2024, with most of its activities having moved online, the association moved out of its physical office and is now contactable through a forwarding address 483 Green Lanes, London, N13 4BS..